andrewcooke/Drawing.jl/README.md

 2. Changes are *nested and composable*.
 So, for example, you can define a context with certain attributes (ink colour, pen width, etc), and then have an inner scope that changes a subset of those values.

+The design is somewhat experimental (how best to create scopes in Julia?), but appears to work.
+The aim is to support a "reasonable subset" of Cairo's functionality, while supporting access to the "raw" Cairo librray if needed.

 # Example